SLOT BONUSES

 Types of Bonuses

-Wagering requirements and slots are a bad combination.
+Large wagering requirements and slots are a bad combination.
 The high house edge and high variance of slots makes it difficult to complete a wagering requirement with traditional strategy.
-Fortunately there are bonuses with low wagering requirements and without wagering requirements.
+Fortunately there are bonuses without large wagering requirements and without wagering requirements at all.

 Cashable Bonuses -- Cashable bonuses almost always have a wagering requirement.
-Slot bonuses with a low wagering requirement can still be profitable, using the strategies described in the sections below.
+Pre-wager slot bonuses with a reasonable wagering requirement can still be profitable, using the strategies described in the sections below.
 Wagering requirements may be lower for slots than for table games.

 Sticky Bonuses -- Sticky bonuses usually have a wagering requirement.
 Like cashable bonuses, sticky slot bonuses with a low wagering requirement can still be profitable.
 A few casinos offer sticky bonuses with no wagering requirement.
 Real Time Gaming no-wagering stickies often have a maximum cashout.
 If you win a big jackpot, you won't be able to withdraw all of your winnings.
 If you do claim a Real Time Gaming bonus, be sure to read the conditions carefully.

 Clearplay Bonuses & Free Play Bonuses -- Under traditional implementation of Microgaming Clearplay bonuses, you can withdraw your winnings at any time, whether you have met the wagering requirements on the bonus or not.
 This makes the bonus like a sticky with no playthrough when cashed out early.
 Unfortunately, most casino groups now use a modified form of the bonus with a required playthrough, especially for sign-up bonuses.
-Slot play usually contributes more towards total wageirng than play on table games.
+Slot play usually contributes more towards total wagering than play on table games.
+Slots can be a good choice with another games are weighted poorly.

 The Double Up Feature